johnfedoruk/bangular/aio/content/guide/universal.md

 The core application files are mostly untouched, with a few exceptions described below.
 You'll add more files to support building and serving with Universal.

-In this example, the Angular CLI compiles and bundles the Universal version of the app with the [AOT (Ahead-of-Time) compiler](guide/aot-compiler).
+In this example, the Bangular CLI compiles and bundles the Universal version of the app with the [AOT (Ahead-of-Time) compiler](guide/aot-compiler).
 A node/express web server turns client requests into the HTML pages rendered by Universal.